Clearloveyuan/Clearloveyuan.github.io/_pages/about.md

 # 🔥 News 2024
+- *2024.5.1*： &nbsp;🎉🎉 Congratulations to all collaborators!! &nbsp;🎉🎉 Our one paper has been Accepted by 41st International Conference on Machine Learning (ICML 2024).
 - *2024.4.23*： &nbsp;🎉🎉 Congratulations to all collaborators!! &nbsp;🎉🎉 Our one paper has been Accepted by IEEE Transactions on Neural Networks and Learning Systems (IEEE TNNLS).
 - *2024.4.23*： &nbsp;🎉🎉 Congratulations to all collaborators!! &nbsp;🎉🎉 Our one paper has been Accepted by Journal of Natural Language Processing (JNLP).
 - *2023.12.14*: &nbsp;🎉🎉 Congratulations to all collaborators!! &nbsp;🎉🎉 Our two paper has been Accepted by 2024 IEEE International Conference on Acoustics, Speech and Signal Processing (**ICASSP-2024**).